YC-Qiu/context-aware-user-recommendation/data/clustering_results_k4_6/cluster_profiles_food_mapping_draft.md

 - Expected spend: mid
 - Best fit: practical, consensus-driven meals with broad appeal

-## Cluster 3: Mobile-First Entertainment Snackers
+## Cluster 4: News Marathon Outliers

 Behavioral signals:

-- High mobile, games, and entertainment usage
-- High app engagement
-- Lower browser behavior
+- Extreme total duration and session duration
-- Moderate social engagement
+- Strong news engagement
+- High afternoon activity
+- Low diversity and low switching

 Behavioral story:

-These consumers use their phones primarily for entertainment and instant gratification.
-Their behavior suggests shorter attention spans, frequent engagement sessions, and a preference for quick, frictionless experiences.
+This is a statistically extreme outlier cluster.
+It is useful for analysis, but not a stable basis for product strategy.

 Food direction:

-- Vibe: convenience
+- Vibe: provisional / not for primary strategy
-- Expected spend: low
+- Expected spend: provisional
-- Best fit: indulgent, snackable, highly craveable options
+- Best fit: do not anchor the food recommender on this cluster

-## Cluster 4: Affluent Experience Seekers
+## Cluster 5: Health-Heavy Anomaly

 Behavioral signals:

-- Higher finance, shopping, and news engagement
-- Balanced browser and productivity usage
+- Very high health ratio
-- Higher evening and late-night activity
+- Very high late-night usage
-- More deliberate and research-oriented behavior
+- Low switching
+- Low diversity
+- Strongly atypical pattern relative to the main clusters

 Behavioral story:

-These consumers are likely more affluent, intentional, and experience-oriented.
-They view dining as part of lifestyle and identity expression, and they value quality, craftsmanship, elevated experiences, and curated meals.
+This is another anomaly cluster.
+It may be a genuine niche pattern or a data artifact, but it is too small to support a primary recommendation strategy.

 Food direction:

-- Vibe: comfort
-- Expected spend: high
-- Best fit: premium, curated, aspirational dining experiences

-## Cluster 5: Low-Engagement Routine Users

-Behavioral signals:

-- Lower app, social, and entertainment engagement
-- Higher utility and system usage
-- Minimal app switching behavior
-- Consistent but low-intensity digital habits

-Behavioral story:

-These consumers appear highly routine-driven and efficiency-focused.
-Their digital behavior suggests they use technology primarily as a tool rather than a source of entertainment or discovery.
-Food choices are likely shaped by habit, affordability, and predictability.

-Food direction:

-- Vibe: convenience
+- Vibe: provisional / not for primary strategy
-- Expected spend: low
+- Expected spend: provisional
-- Best fit: simple, accessible, predictable everyday meals
+- Best fit: treat as a fallback-only segment

-## Integration Notes
+## What to do next

-1. Treat these cluster labels as the semantic layer for the food ranking stage, not as permanent user types.
+1. Keep `k=6` as the active cluster model for the food prototype.
-2. Use `meal_type` from the food CSV to filter by time of day first, then apply cluster-based ranking weights.
-3. Use `expected_spend` as a second-pass filter or boost so the final list matches each cluster's spending posture.
-4. Cluster 0 and Cluster 2 should favor convenience-forward options with some visual appeal.
-5. Cluster 1 and Cluster 5 should favor reliable, routine, low-friction choices.
-6. Cluster 3 should surface snackable, fast, low-commitment items.
-7. Cluster 4 should surface premium, elevated, higher-intent items.
+2. Add a simple mapping layer from cluster id to food strategy:
+	- cluster 0 -> family / reliable
+	- cluster 1 -> convenience / late-night
+	- cluster 2 -> convenience / visual / trend-friendly
+	- cluster 3 -> family / balanced mainstream
+	- cluster 4 and 5 -> fallback only
+3. Rank dishes from `data/food/food_dish_static_database_with_spend.csv` with `meal_type` first, then `tag`, then `expected_spend`.
+4. Keep `expected_spend` as a soft constraint, not a hard filter, unless the requested mode is budget-sensitive.
+5. If you want a production-shaped prototype next, build a small inference script that takes today's user-day features, predicts the k=6 cluster, and returns the top 3 dishes with an explanation string.